Wildboar-Software/directory/README.md

 - [ ] Put object classes in the database
 - [ ] Put name forms in the database
 - [ ] Put friends in the database
+- [ ] Lock down control over the `uniqueIdentifier` attribute
+  - [ ] This is a "user" attribute, but the unique identifier must be totally unique for security purposes!
 - [ ] `readEntry()` deprecation
 - [ ] `findEntry()` refactor
   - [ ] Return the number of RDNs that matched, whether aliases were derefed.